Profess0ro/packing_list/README.md

 # Future features

+- **Item quantity:** For example if the user wants to pack 4 pair of pants there will be a choice when adding items that they can choose to also add the amount of pairs that they want to pack.
+The user would also when editing this item add how many that has been packed.
+- **Countdown timer:** Add a countdown timer so the user can add which date they are traveling and see how many days there are left to pack the items.

 # Flowchart
 These are the flowcharts that was created before starting this project and are the blueprints for this planner.
 ### Main menu